 Public Participation and Title VI

-The HRMPO Public Participation Plan (PPP) is the document that describes how the MPO informs the public of regional transportation planning activities that affect local roads, transit, pedestrian and bike networks, and other transportation needs in the Harrisonburg, Bridgewater, Dayton, Mount Crawford, and Rockingham County urbanized area, and how the public can participate in MPO planning and provide input on MPO activities.
-Federal law requires metropolitan areas to have a formal process for involving residents in transportation planning, and MPO staff update the PPP as needed to stay current with federal requirements and public participation best practices.
+The HRMPO Public Participation Plan (PPP) describes how the MPO informs the public of regional transportation planning activities in the Harrisonburg, Bridgewater, Dayton, Mount Crawford, and Rockingham County urbanized area, and how the public can participate in MPO planning and provide input on MPO activities.
+Federal law requires metropolitan areas have a formal process for involving the public in transportation planning, and MPO staff update the PPP as needed to stay current with federal requirements and public participation best practices.

 Title VI